SuprajaBekkem/Machine-learning-Projects/README.md

 # Machine-learning-Projects
-Machine learning models are explained with a real time example with a project
+Machine learning models are explained with the help of a project by considering a real time example.